erdemkoca/master-thesis/results/tables/6_model_August.md

+Volker 11.Aug:
+- Laaso not working good.
+- Testing and Training should have same alpphas/betas
+- udnerstand the points of code

 - Write Introduction and methodology of master thesis
 - Make the code much better.
   - dont use chart lines, more these boxes